I very rarely take the time to review a product, but today, I’m making an exception to review Sam Ovens’ Consulting Accelerator.

 This is the point in most people’s training where they try to upsell you more shit.
 They try to get you to buy there “done for you” funnel or pay thousands of dollars to have a custom funnel built for you.
 Or they have a slate of affiliate products that can do all this for you and they tell you that you absolutely need all this overpriced crap in order to get the real results.

-Week Five: Creating Successful Facebook Campaigns – Rated A
+Week Five: Fractal Facebook Evaluation – Rated A

-Similar to the sales training in week two, this section could legitimately be it’s own separate training, and in hindsight, I would strongly consider paying the full $2,000 course cost solely for this module.
+Similar to the sales training, this section could legitimately be it’s own separate training, and in hindsight, I would strongly consider paying the full $2,000 course cost solely for this module.

 - Necessary legal documents